PrairieLearn/PrairieLearn/docs/python-grader/sphinx-docs.md

 #### classmethod check_dict(name, ref, data)

-Check that a student dict has correct length with respect to a reference dict.
-Can also check for a homogeneous data type for the dict's value.
+Checks that a student dict has all correct key-value mappings with respect to a reference dict.
+Can also check that a student dict has correct length of keys with respect to a reference dict's length of keys.
+Can also check for a homogeneous data type for either the dict's key, dict's value, or both.

 - `name`: Name of the dict that is being checked.
 This will be used to give feedback.